 IBSCPWD - South Central Trunk Sewer Improvements

-Project Description This project includes general improvements to improve/increase conveyance capacity of localized
+Project Description This project includes general improvements to improve/increase conveyance capacity of localized sections of the trunk sewer.

 Environmental Review This project is a Type II Action and will not require further environmental review.